 Elise is recognised in Who’s Who Legal: Arbitration – Future Leaders 2023, and in The Best Lawyers in France 2023 for Public International Law.

-Prior to joining Shearman & Sterling, Elise practiced as an associate in the litigation group of an Australian firm, representing parties in complex commercial, corporate governance and national and cross-border bankruptcy disputes.
-She also clerked for the Hon.
-Anthony Besanko, Justice of the Federal Court of Australia, interned with the United Nations High Commissioner for Refugees in Kathmandu, Nepal, was a research assistant to a member of the International Law Commission in Geneva, Switzerland, and taught the subjects of Public International Law, Constitutional Law and Administrative Law at two Australian law schools.
+Prior to joining Shearman & Sterling, Elise practiced as an associate in the litigation group of an Australian firm, representing parties in complex commercial, corporate governance and national and cross-border bankruptcy disputes, and corporate investigations.
+Elise also clerked for the Hon.
+A. Besanko, Justice of the Federal Court of Australia, interned with the United Nations High Commissioner for Refugees in Kathmandu, Nepal, was a research assistant to a member of the International Law Commission in Geneva, Switzerland, and taught the subjects of Public International Law, Constitutional Law and Administrative Law at two Australian law schools.

 LL.M., Harlan Fiske Stone Scholar

 LL.B., First Class Hons, Diploma in Language, French

 Diploma in Hispanic Studies

 Bachelor of International Studies, Diploma in Language, Spanish

 Japanese Language Proficiency Test, Level 2